 Hitting your ball into another ball on the course is not really a common occurrence, but when it does happen it can be hard to know what happens next.

 There are many rules that govern balls hitting each other on the golf course and they vary depending where you hit your ball from and where it hits another.

 For instance, are there any penalties and do you need to put the ball back to its original position?

 It’s just like golf to have more than one rule, because it depends on where you happen to be hitting your ball from and where on the course the ball collides.

-In this article we’ll take a look at all the scenarios, what happens next and any penalties that are incurred.
+In this article we’ll take a look at some of the scenarios, what happens next and any penalties that are incurred.

 What If Golf Balls Hit Another Ball From Off The Tee

 If it is known or virtually certain that an outside influence (including another player in stroke play or another ball) lifted or moved a player’s ball at rest:

 and the ball must be replaced on its original spot (which if not known must be estimated)